Check and validation

 If you need to check and validate a rule against a specific payload, you can leverage the public endpoint:

-To do that you just need to send a POST request using a or access token and passing the rules you want to check along with the payloads you want the rules to be checked against:
+To do that you just need to send a POST request using a sales channel or integration access token and passing the rules you want to check along with the payloads you want the rules to be checked against:

 payload